 Kentucky had a rough spring – so rough, in fact, that President Obama issued three disaster declarations for the state this year, which allowed FEMA to provide relief for the ravaged areas.
-Kentucky was battered with an onslaught of late winter storms, followed by a string of spring storms and tornados.
+Kentucky was battered by an onslaught of late winter storms, followed by a string of spring storms and tornadoes.
 The result?
 A barrage of:

 According to FEMA, disaster recovery centers in some counties are now being used as disaster loan outreach centers.
 These loans are aimed to assist those who experienced losses during the April storms by offering funds for rebuilding and recovery.

-The report states KY small businesses and nonprofits can apply for an economic injury disaster loan through the Small Business Administration even if they didn't suffer physical property damage.
+The report states that Kentucky small businesses and nonprofits can apply for an economic injury disaster loan through the Small Business Administration even if they didn't suffer physical property damage.
 The funds may help them address cash flow problems that accompany business interruptions.

 Depending on the strength of your application and the severity of your situation, you may or may not get approved for a recovery loan.
 And if you do get approved, you still have to pay back the money you borrow and pay interest.

-- Proof of loss.
-This is documentation that proves your business suffered financial damage after an interruption.
+Proof of loss.
+This documentation proves your business suffered financial damage after an interruption.
 Your policy will state what the insurer needs so it can compensate you for your lost income.

-Those might seem like some hoops, but they typically pale in comparison to the bevvy of paperwork and wait time for a loan.
-To learn more about how Business Interruption Insurance works, read "What Business Interruption Insurance Can and Can't Cover."
+Those might seem like some hoops, but they pale in comparison to the piles of paperwork and wait time for a loan.
+To learn more about how business interruption insurance works, read "What business interruption insurance can and can't cover."

 That depends on the type of loan and interest rate you get.

 You can even shop around to explore insurance bundling options that may reduce your rates.
-For example, insurers often include Business Interruption coverage in a Business Owner's Policy, which is an insurance package designed to help small-business owners save money.
-(Read our 2014 Business Insurance Cost Analysis for more on insurance prices.)
+For example, insurers often include business interruption coverage in a business owner's policy, which is an insurance package designed to help small business owners save money.

 If you wait until you're desperate for a loan, you may just take whatever funding you can get, regardless of how much you'll have to pay back later.